anthonyjdella/twilio-quest-booth-mission/README.md

 - [License](#license)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ---

+## What is Different with this Version?
+1. First & second challenges are much trickier, as they're riddles the user needs to figure out.
+2. If the player exits the mission after barriers have been lowered, they will reset.
+3. Updated titles, menus, and instructions.
+4. Voice Call challenge no longer uses a TwiML bin URL.
+Instead, players just enter the TwiML directly.
+5. Fixed a bug where the code editor was not resetting.

+---

+## Installing the Extension
+You can install this extension by following the steps in [Enabling Extensions](#enabling-extensions).

+---

 ## Getting Started